 What Is Flexibility?

 Flexibility is also called limberness.
-It refers to a comprehensive range of movement in an individual joint, or in all of the joints.
+It refers to a comprehensive range of movement or mobility in an individual joint, or in all of the joints.
 It also adds length to the muscles that cross the joints, and this induces the bending motion.

 Flexibility is extremely essential simply because if our limbs and muscles don’t move in their full range of the movement, they sort of rust and give rise to a chain of issues, pain being one of the first signs.

 Immunity is extremely essential to keep diseases and problems at bay.
 It is simply the body’s capability to form a shield against harmful microorganisms so as to prevent them from entering the body.
 Immunity not only acts as a barrier against these organisms but also eliminates pathogens.
 It also has this innate ability to create pathogen-specific resistance.

 How Does Yoga Help To Instill Flexibility And Boost Immunity?